 Sharing knowledge and collaboration

-In more than 12,000 locations across the Netherlands and in other countries, staff and students use eduroam to quickly and easily gain secure access to the fixed and wireless network of their own institution and other institutions that offer eduroam.
+In more than 12,000 locations across the Netherlands and in other countries, researchers, staff and students use eduroam to quickly and easily gain secure access to the fixed and wireless network of their own institution and other institutions that offer eduroam.
 However, rapid technological developments in wireless devices have increased the amount of work involved for institutions in managing the campus' WiFi connection.
-This prompted SURFnet to launch its new SURFwireless 'WiFi-as-a-Service' service in 2016.
+This prompted SURF to launch SURFwireless (WiFi as a Service) in 2016.

 Over 11,000 km of optical fibres and more than enough bandwidth

 Every day, almost 1 million people have access to the 11,000-plus kilometres of optical fibres in the SURFnet network for national and international connections.
 All of these connections are redundantly configured.
 The connections between the core locations are illuminated by optical equipment that can illuminate the fibre-optic connections at a maximum of 88 different wavelengths.
 Since each wavelength can transport as much as 100 Gbit/s of data, the network offers more than enough bandwidth for collaboration projects between educational institutions, data-intensive research projects and ICT applications.

 Through the SURFnet network, connected institutions can easily set up links with institutions in other parts of the world.
 The SURFnet network is directly connected to other research networks and commercial players through a number of cross border fibres and transatlantic light path connections.
 International links can also easily be set up through SURFnet's open light path exchange NetherLight and the pan-European education and research network GÉANT.